StefanGrace/Sonic-Dom-Updated/README.md

 -	Fixed bug where if you got some rings but not others then died, those rings would spin out of sync with each other.
 -	Fixed bug where the Game Over screen would loop continuously instead of restarting the game afterwards.
 -	Fixed bug where the drowning sound would sometimes play twice.
 -	Fixed bug where boss would look like you were hitting it before you enter.
+- Fixed bug where Sonic would sometimes get stuck at the edge of platforms.

 **Enhancements**
 -	Added explosion animation when mobs are killed.